Here are the top 5 Lens Replacement questions and answers we receive at AVC:

 Q. Will I be completely glasses free?

-A. Clear Lens Exchange (CLE) treatment is able to free patients from their dependency on visual aids.
+A. Lens Replacement treatment is able to free patients from their dependency on visual aids.
 However, there may be certain circumstances in which a patient may be more comfortable using ready readers to prevent eye strain when doing concentrated work for long periods of time.

 Q. How long will it last?